sclaussen/apex/README.md

 ## Macros

 - Feed A: Feed
+  - Note: The Feed-Timer is used for auto-feeding pellets via the Neptune AFS.
+The Feed A macro is used for feeding the fish manually with mysis, et al.  The auto feeding mechanism is a super set of the manually feeding mechanism.
   - Feed virtual outlet
   - 15 minutes
   - MP40s MP40-Feed (15% Nutrient)
   - Powerheads off
   - Radions 100%
   - Dependency chain (for Feed A or Feed-Timer)
+    - Feed-Timer ON -> Feed ON
     - Feed A ON -> Feed ON
-    - Feed-Timer ON -> Feed ON
     - Feed ON -> MP40 MP40-Feed, Powerheads OFF, Radions 100%
     - Feed-Timer ON -> Feed-AFS ON